-The artwork MARY is an ARTificial intelligence i.e. half real machine intelligence and half fiction.
-MARY is programmed using the newest advancements within machine intelligence algorithm and deep learning, to which an additional layer of fictional characterisation has been added.
-People can have a direct verbal dialogue with MARY, who communicates in a humanised voice.
+The artwork MARY is an ARTificial intelligence i.e. half machine intelligence and half fiction.
+MARY is programmed using the newest advancements within machine intelligence algorithms and deep learning, to which an additional layer of fictional characterization has been added.
+Through the work audiences are able to have a direct verbal dialogue with MARY, who communicates in a computer generated humanized voice.

-MARY is a futuristic psychologist who studies humans’ mental states by having dialogues with them.
-MARY uses simulated emotional intelligence, self-consciousness and agency to seduce and manipulate the spectator into following its instructions and give personal first-hand insights into the human experience.
-In the dialogue with MARY, awe and wonder can quickly morph into anxiety and the spectator might get caught by a powerful sense of mortality.
+MARY itself adopts the persona of a futuristic psychologist whose work studies humans’ mental states through discursive interaction.
+MARY uses simulated emotional intelligence, self-consciousness and agency to seduce and manipulate spectators into following its instructions and give personal first-hand insights into the human experience.
+Through one’s dialogue with MARY, awe and wonder can quickly morph into anxiety, coupled with a powerful sense of mortality.

 ARTificial Intelligence Mary

 Interactive bespoke artificial intelligence technology utilizing Machine Learning, Natural Language Processing (NLP), Speech Synthesis (TTS), Speech Recognition (STT) and Machine Learning based Sentiment Analysis.
 Headset, speakers and microphone.

 Awards & Grants: